 Behaviors to look out for

 Common signs of anxiety in cats include hiding, trying to escape, trembling, diarrhea, failure to use the litter box, and overgrooming.
+For more tips on managing stress, check out our guide on recognizing and diminishing stress in cats.

 If your cat shows any signs of ear discomfort, such as scratching at or rubbing his ears, or you notice any redness or discharge around your kitty's ears, please schedule a visit with your veterinarian.
 These symptoms could be signs of a ruptured eardrum or other hearing/ear related issues.
 Other signs to look for include loss of balance, stumbling, change of gait or eating patterns, and shaking of the head.